liuquande/SAML/README.md

    ```
    You will see the output results in the folder `./output/`.

-#### The Multi-site Dataset
-* For more details and the downloading link of the orgarized dataset, please [find here](https://liuquande.github.io/SAML/).

 ### Questions

 For further question about the code or dataset, please contact 'qdliu@cse.cuhk.edu.hk'